mechanicles/mechanicles.github.io/_posts/2020-04-18-setting-up-elasticsearch-chrome-and-chromedirver-on-drone-ci.md

 After these changes, our CI build passed successfully! 🚀

-Found that chrome installation takes a bit more time.
+Found that Chrome installation takes a bit more time.
 But not sure if Chrome docker image solves this issue, if it does, I will recommend using that one.

 It would be good if anyone knows useful references for installing these software